syncfusion-content/blazor-docs/blazor/stock-chart/working-with-data.md

 # Working with Data in Blazor Stock Chart Component

-Stock Chart can visualise data bound from local or remote data.
+Stock Chart can visualize data bound from local or remote data.

 ## Local Data